-Each Licensee's Responsible Gaming Plan should reflect the strategies outlined in the MGC Responsible Gaming Framework and include detailed practices and procedures for assuring effective implementation of their Responsible Gaming Plan by conducting internal audits, surveying employees, and reviewing relevant data on a regular basis.
-Licensee Responsible Gaming Plans shall include commitments specific to licensee operations in order to:
+Each gaming licensee's Responsible Gaming Plan should reflect the strategies outlined in the MGC Responsible Gaming Framework and include detailed practices and procedures for assuring effective implementation by conducting internal audits, surveying employees, and reviewing relevant data on a regular basis.
+Gaming licensee Responsible Gaming Plans should include commitments specific to licensee operations in order to:

-- Provide ongoing education to employees about responsible gaming and their role in promoting a responsible gaming environment inclusive of the requirement that all employees participate in MGC approved responsible gaming employee training programs. - Reduce the risk of employee gambling related problems through policies and practices inclusive of educational programs and resources for employees in need of assistance. - Ensure that an appropriate level of awareness relating to responsible gaming is maintained throughout the licensed organization and key contractors, so that responsible gaming is made an integral part of daily operations. - Provide employees with clear statements of expectations and responsibilities including an emphasis on the importance of employees in promoting responsible gaming and creating a healthy gaming environment. - Designate responsible gaming duties for senior management and other leadership positions. - Support and collaborate with on-site GameSense programs and initiatives.
+- Provide ongoing education to employees about responsible gaming and their role in promoting a responsible gaming environment, inclusive of the requirement that all employees participate in MGC-approved responsible gaming employee training programs. - Reduce the risk of employee gambling-related problems through policies and practices inclusive of educational programs and resources for employees in need of assistance. - Ensure that an appropriate level of awareness relating to responsible gaming is maintained throughout the licensed organization and key contractors, so that responsible gaming is made an integral part of daily operations. - Provide employees with clear statements of expectations and responsibilities, including an emphasis on the importance of employees in promoting responsible gaming and creating a healthy gambling environment. - Designate responsible gaming duties for senior management and other leadership positions. - Support and collaborate with on-site GameSense programs and initiatives. - Adopt, implement, and maintain responsible gaming practices that are culturally and linguistically appropriate to staff and patrons.